MG977/GIS4schools-RS/rs_casestudies.rst

 Now repeat the data processing again for the satellite image collected on 27 June 2018 (multiband file ``S2_20180627_10m``). |br|
 Remember to use **"S2A_20180627_10m@3"** and **"S2A_20180627_10m@4"** in the expression for calculating NDVI on 27 June 2018.
 Save results as ``..\NDVI\2018_06_27_NDVI``.

-.. tip:: To simplify the processing, remove all the layer from QGIS and start from scratch (:ref:`Calculate_NDVI`).
+.. tip:: To simplify the processing, remove all the layer from QGIS and start from scratch (:ref:`Calculate-NDVI`).

 |br|